openstack/trove/doc/source/admin/upgrade.rst

       $ sudo systemctl restart apache2.service; sudo systemctl restart devstack@tr-*

 #.
-Register new datastore version using the new guest image.
+Update the existing datastore version using the new guest image.

    We use MySQL datastore for an example.
 The following commands should be running using trove service tenant credentials.